Fourth of July cookouts won’t be as expensive compared to last year, new study says

 Families are expected to pay $67.73 to host a cookout on Independence Day, a 3% decrease from last year but still 14% higher than prices from two years ago.

-Cookout staples like hamburger buns, homemade potato salad and ground beef have increased in price this year, while chicken breasts, lemonade and chocolate cookies saw a price decrease, according to the report.
+Cookout staples such as hamburger buns, homemade potato salad and ground beef have increased in price this year, while chicken breasts, lemonade and chocolate cookies saw a price decrease, according to the report.

 Prices for food items like beef and potatoes have increased mainly due to poor weather and drought conditions.